 Features You Want In A Tactical Pen

-Here are some of the most important features to the practicality and quality of a tactical pen:
+Here are some of the most important features to the practicality and quality of a tactical self defense pen:

 - Resilient high-quality materials.
 High specification aluminum and titanium are most readily recommended, as they are relatively lightweight and able to withstand the force necessary to make it an effective weapon.